EmilMendoza/rnaseq-differential-expression-nrde2/README.md

 - Sample metadata (`samplesheet.csv`)

 Only the sample metadata is included in this repository.
 The original quantification and mapping files are not included.
+Note: The original Salmon quantification files and transcript-to-gene mapping file are not included, so the script documents the analysis workflow but cannot be rerun from this repository alone without regenerating those files.
 ## Workflow

 1. Import Salmon transcript quantifications.